eagmon/eagmon.github.io/research.md

 make experimental predictions, identify medical solutions, and help us understand fundamental principles of biological organization.

-To support this vision, the Agmon lab is building [Vivarium](https://vivarium-collective.github.io) –- an open-source ecosystem of modular biological models.
+To support this vision, we are building [Vivarium](https://vivarium-collective.github.io) –- an open-source ecosystem of modular biological models.
 We have several projects that apply Vivarium in the domains of single cell bacterial physiology, community interactions in microbiomes (both ocean microbiomes and gut microbiomes), synthetic cells, and the origins of life.